 REx-PN Candidate Tutorial provides instructions on how to answer the different REx-PN item types that exam writers will see during the REx-PN examination.
 Practice items will be provided to familiarize writers with each item type.

 BCCNM and CNO have been committed to engaging with stakeholders throughout the exam development process.
 We thank stakeholders who contributed to the exam's development by providing feedback and/or participating in item writing and item review panels.
 For a full list of exam development activities, view the

 exam development timeline.

 In the year leading up to the launch of the REx-PN, BCCNM has been sharing information about the exam in a newsletter for educators.
 Each issue is distributed to leaders of B.C. practical nursing education programs for distribution as appropriate in their organizations.

 Four key documents informed the development of the REx-PN:

-Competencies are the integrated knowledge, skills, behaviours, attitudes, critical thinking and clinical judgment expected of an entry-level LPN to provide safe, competent and ethical care.
+Competencies are the integrated knowledge, skills, behaviours, attitudes, critical thinking, and clinical judgment expected of an entry-level LPN to provide safe, competent, and ethical care.
 Entry-level LPNs are at the point of initial registration, following graduation from a BCCNM-recognized practical nursing education program.

-recently revised national entry-level/entry-to-practice competencies were also mapped to the practice analysis to ensure the exam includes competencies essential for safe nursing practice.
+The national entry-level/entry-to-practice competencies were also mapped to the practice analysis to ensure the exam includes competencies essential for safe nursing practice.

 Because the Canadian health care industry is evolving rapidly, practice analysis studies will be conducted by BCCNM and CNO on a five-year cycle.

-REx-PN Test Plan contains detailed information about the content areas to be tested by the REx-PN, and describes how the exam is structured, including the exam’s length and how it is scored.
+REx-PN Test Plan contains detailed information about the content areas to be tested by the REx-PN and describes how the exam is structured, including the exam’s length and how it is scored.
 The Test Plan can be used as a guide for students preparing to write the REx-PN and for educators looking to write REx-PN-style questions so they can help students prepare.